Q. What is Amazon Elastic File System?

-To access EFS file systems from on-premises, you must have an AWS Direct Connect connection between your on-premises datacenter and your Amazon VPC.
+To access EFS file systems from on-premises, you must have an Amazon Direct Connect connection between your on-premises datacenter and your Amazon VPC.

 You mount an EFS file system on your on-premises Linux server using the standard Linux mount command for mounting a file system via the NFSv4.1 protocol.

 For more information about accessing EFS file systems from on-premises servers, please see the documentation.

 Q: What can I do by enabling access to my EFS file systems from my on-premises servers?

 You can mount your Amazon EFS file systems on your on-premises servers, and move file data to and from Amazon EFS using standard Linux tools and scripts.
 The ability to move file data to and from Amazon EFS file systems enables three use cases.